cdapio/cdap/docs/courses/source/modules/m02_reactor_capabilities.rst

 Module Summary
 ==============

-You have now:
+You have now seen:

-- Seen Continuuity Reactor's simple APIs
+- Continuuity Reactor described as an application server
+- Continuuity Reactor’s two APIs: Java and REST
-- Looked at Reactor as an integrated platform
+- Reactor as an integrated platform
-- Reviewed Reactor's application lifecycle support
+- Reactor’s application lifecycle support

 ----